zynewave/podium-library/Guides/podium-guide.md

 Plugins and external hardware devices hold only a limited number of presets.
 You may need to store more presets than can be stored in the device.
 Rather than relying on loading VST bank files in your plugins or using various storage media with your hardware devices, you can opt to store the presets in your project file and have your entire collection of presets instantly available when you need them.

 Just as with program presets, library presets need to be placed within the device definition folder for the device, or else they won't be available in the track inspector preset panel.
 To create library presets by importing preset files: Use the project window to navigate into the proper device definition folder.
 Optionally create a "Library" subfolder and navigate into it.
-Use the **Import File...** command on the **File** menu.
+Use the **Import Media...** command on the **File** menu.
 Set the file dialog filter to All Files (\*.\*) and open the preset files.

 With the two buttons in the **Library Preset Properties** dialog you can import and export the preset files, in case you need to exchange presets with other applications.